Hardstylist/srd/srd_tools-24.100.3/example-cryptex/Readme.md

 with the `cryptexctl nonce` subcommand.

 ### Troubleshooting

+The SRD Build Pipeline is robust, but like all other 'live build' systems there can be transitory Network issues that prevent a successful Build & Installation.

+Take for example that over US Memorial Day Weekend Holiday in 2021 there were points in time where GateKeeper, CoreTrust.
+AMFI and the Tatsu Signing Server were unavailable.
+No cryptex build; Researcher needs to always have Backup DMG's for when the Build Pipeline fails.

 ### Enable verbose logging with -v, -d and redirect from the system log to stderr with -ldt
 ```
 cryptexctl -v4 -d4 -ldt install --variant=research --persist --print-info ./com.example.cryptex.cxbd.signed (srd_tools-24.100.3)